 There is an ancient cliché: “there are two sides to every story,” and that applies to testosterone replacement therapy as well.

-The cons include the rare possibility of male breast enlargement (gynecomastia, or “bitch tits”), acne, increased prostate size, abnormal liver functions, thickening of blood, which may result in clot risk, which increases the odds of such afflictions as heart attack, stroke and sterilization (inability to have children).
+The cons include the rare possibility of male breast enlargement (gynecomastia, or “bitch tits”), acne, increased prostate size, abnormal liver functions, thickening of the blood, which may result in clot risk, which increases the odds of such afflictions as heart attack, stroke, and sterilization (inability to have children).

 However, the link between testosterone and prostate cancer has been debunked.